MaskingTechnology/jitar/examples/concepts/error-handling/README.md

 This example demonstrates how custom errors are supported.

-The application contains a procedure to get data from a database and a procedure to export the data.
+The application is a simple setup for exporting sales data.
+Getting the data results into an error that is caught when trying to export it.

 ## Project setup